alexmiller63/Letters/introduction-letters.md

 We started letting families take their pictures with Santa using their own cell phones and gave them the number to call for refunds on the photographs they had already purchased.
 Our sixteen-year-old helpers handled the phones.
 Whether someone handed them an Android or an iPhone, they knew what to do.

 I believe Cindy would have understood the lesson immediately.
 When the line finally died down, she would have told the sixteen-year-olds, “Remember this when you go on to your other jobs.
 This is what good customer service looks like.”

-I’ve also seen Cindy around many of her nieces and nephews, where she is very much the friendly aunt.
-At the other end of the age spectrum, I’ve watched elderly people become comfortable enough with her to tell her remarkably personal stories.
-One elderly person confided in her about having been a prisoner of war in a Japanese prison camp.
-Cindy has a way of being warm when warmth is needed.

 And there is one other reason I think Cindy belongs around Santa.